Report by troubleshooter Margaret Wilson, citing a ‘culture of fear, orders Toronto trustees to stop meddling in everyday operations.

 "Ignorance is not knowing.
 Stupidity is the active pursuit of ignorance"

-This blog is based on my 25 years as a teacher in Ottawa, now moved to Muskoka, I have time to reflect and put my experiences and opinions out there for others.
+This blog is based on my 25 years as a teacher in Ottawa, and a couple of years with NNDSB.
+I have time to reflect and put my experiences and opinions out there for others.
 Teaching is a collective experience, best shared.
 Visit my resume for more about my teaching background and credentials.

 An educator, leader and lifelong learner, Jennifer is an avid reader, writer